puritys/nodejs-phplike/README.md

 * sudo npm install -g phplike

-This package need node-gyp. you should install node-gyp first. npm will auto install node-gyp before you install phplike.
+If your computer has a not common OS, then you will need to install node-gyp first.
+Phplike compile C/C++ code  using node-gyp module.
+Usually, NPM will auto install node-gyp when you install phplike.

 * sudo npm install -g node-gyp